 Current Harford County Cultural Arts Advisory Board Members

-Chuck Bowden, Chair, is the head of the drama program at Bel Air High School and is also the Director of the Bel Air Drama Company.
-A graduate of West Virginia University with a BFA in Theatre and the College of Notre Dame on Maryland with a Masters in Education, Chuck has been working with the theatre program at Bel Air for over 25 years.
-Chuck also serves as the Technical Director and Scenic Designer at the school.
+Chuck Bowden, Chair, has taught both English and Drama at Bel Air High School for over 20 years.
+A graduate of West Virginia University with a BFA in Theatre and the College of Notre Dame of Maryland with a Masters in Education, Chuck worked with the theatre program at Bel Air for over 25 years.
+Chuck has also served as the Technical Director and Scenic Designer at the school.
 As a musician, he has participated in the pit bands for the musicals since 1994.
-For the past nine years, he has organized the North East Theatre Festival, a regional gathering of drama students, colleges and professionals from the Baltimore area.
-Chuck is an adjunct faculty member of the Theatre Department at Harford Community College and has worked as a Technical Director and Designer for several community theatres around the region.
+For 12 years, he has organized the North East Theatre Festival, a regional gathering of drama students, colleges and professionals from the Baltimore area.
+Chuck is an adjunct faculty member of the Theatre Department at Harford Community College, a Board member of the Scottfield Theatre Company and has worked as a Technical Director and Designer for several community theatres around the region.

 Christina McLoughlin has nurtured a lifelong passion for the arts, beginning in childhood and extending throughout her studies, travels, and decades of volunteer service and advocacy.
 She holds a master’s degree in art history and museum studies, and has dedicated her career to supporting the arts and cultural sector through philanthropy.
 A seasoned development professional, she is currently Grants Director at Port Discovery Children’s Museum in Baltimore.
 She is also a grants consultant for both Maryland Symphony Orchestra and McAllister & Quinn, which leads clients across the nation in winning funds from the National Endowment for the Arts and other federal agencies.
 Throughout her fundraising career, she has driven critical support for museums, arts and cultural organizations, and arts and humanities initiatives at institutes of higher learning.
 She has also worked in museum collections management, as an arts writer for various publications, and as an adjunct instructor of art history at universities.
 While her greatest loves are visual art, music, and folk art/traditions, she believes that all art forms make valuable contributions to society and the human experience.
 Having lived in New York, Nevada, California, and Virginia, she is pleased to have made Darlington, Maryland, her permanent home and to have chosen a resident County that invests in its citizens by supporting the arts.